PrestaShop/prestashop.github.io/news/_posts/performance/2020-12-07-performance-and-prestashop.md

 And sticking to it, of course.

-At the end of the day, the suitable performance is the one that fulfills your consummers' expectation.
+At the end of the day, the suitable performance is the one that fulfills your consumers' expectation.

 ## There's not "one performance problem"